Please call our main number in case of an emergency, if life threatening call 911.

 Despite you decision to not breast feed, you may still notice temporary engorgement or evidence of milk production.
 If you are uncomfortable you may try any or all of the following:

 This problem after delivery may be avoided by increasing fluid intake and increasing fiber in the diet.
 Plan on including fresh fruits, vegetables, and bran as part of your balanced diet.
 Citrucel or Metamucil can be taken every day for the first 3 weeks.
-If necessary stool softeners (Colase) may be used and if you did not have a 3rd of 4th degree episiotomy rectal suppositories (Dulcolax).
+If necessary, stool softeners (Colase) may be used.
+If you did not have a third or fourth degree episiotomy, rectal suppositories (Dulcolax) may be used.

 Hemorrhoids are varicose veins of the rectum.
 Pelvic pressure during pregnancy, pressure on the rectum during labor, and constipation following delivery will aggravate them still further.
 The discomfort of hemorrhoids will gradually subside after the first week postpartum.
 The following measures may be beneficial:

 avoid straining at bowel movements and sit on commode for only a brief time